-We use real estate investing to fund our lifestyle and travel is a big part of that for us.
+We use real estate investing to fund our lifestyle and traveling by cheap flights is a big part of that for us.
 In this two-part Travel Hacking series, I will be sharing travel tips I use to maximize credit card rewards and minimize spending on travel.
 Click here to read the entire series.

 In today’s post, I will share three ways to find cheap flights.
-I recognize that “cheap” flights aren’t for everyone and some of you will pay for conveniences like a direct flight or better flight times.
+“Cheap” flights aren’t for everyone and some of you will pay for conveniences like a direct flight or better flight times.
 I am not here to convince anyone to act otherwise.
-I do the same thing when I can.
 I am sharing these three tips because the question I get asked the most is: “How do you find cheap flights?”

 1. Use Google Flights and Skyscanner

 There are dozens of reputable sites and search engines designed to find flights.
 With how much I fly, I can tell you my two favorites continue to be Google Flights and Skyscanner.
 Yes, I have used Kiwi, Kayak, and Expedia and those are not my favorite.
 Lately, I am finding my best deals using Google Flights.
 I thought I knew every trick in the book when it came to finding cheap flights.
 Tricks including but not limited to: